clux/kubecon2020/source/slides.md

 notes:
 - Got two root traits.
 Let's build a dynamic api on top of them.
 - You may note that this is basically a dynamic version of the `Resource` trait, but it allows carrying the dynamic namespace property and can be instantiated at runtime from an arbitrary object (helpful for CRDs).
-- For CRDs we can create this manually, with like a builder, but for existing openapi structs can get a blanket ctor with one trait constrait:
+- So can create this dynamically, with like a builder, but for existing openapi structs, can get a blanket ctor with one trait constrait:

 ---
 ### kube-rs: Resource namespaced ctor